plantree/EasyJSON/README.md

 # EasyJSON
 [![Build Status](https://travis-ci.org/wangxiaozhi123/EasyJSON.svg?branch=master)](https://travis-ci.org/wangxiaozhi123/EasyJSON)

 This is a JSON Parser written in C++11.
-It is header-only C++ library.
+It is a header-only C++ library.
 Just copy `include/json.h`and you can use it.

 ###demo